 When it comes to investing, most people think that making money is about luck, inside tips, or intuition.
 Some feel that only the rich can access strategies and investment products that make money.

-The truth is that while luck, inside tips and intuition can be helpful, successful investing actually happens with other elements like logic, research, process and discipline.
+The truth is that while luck, inside tips and intuition, can be helpful, successful investing actually happens with other elements like logic, research, process, and discipline.

-1. Logic versus Emotions
+1. Logic versus emotions

 Many successful experts in the investment business will tell you that success comes in your ability to remove emotions from the decision making process.
 While I believe this to be true, I also believe it is impossible to completely remove emotions from financial and investment decisions.
 However, success in investing does come from your ability to think with more logic and less emotion.

 One of the best examples of this is when investors sell out their investments at the bottom of the market.
-Logically, when prices fall, it is the time to buy.
+Logically, when prices fall, it is time to buy.
 You get more units for the same dollar.
 Yet over and over again, investors sell because of emotion over logic.

 Related Article: Is investing emotional or logical?

 I’ve always believed that good research leads to good decisions.
 The trouble is, good research is sometimes hard to come by.
 Whatever the case may be, research never guarantees success because the investment industry is an imperfect one.
 However, good research does increase the likelihood that you will make better decisions about investing.

 The principles of good research apply in everyday life.
 One of my good friends recently bought a new car.
 He read consumer magazines, went to different dealerships, and test-drove numerous cars.
 In the end, he had the peace of mind that the car he bought was the right choice.
 He could spout all the options, benefits and statistics of his new car and no one could dare to convince him that he made a bad choice.